 The people who did execute policies of Manifest Destiny did so in a variety of ways.
 The more notable instances of Manifest Destiny at work include:

-- Louisiana Purchase of 1803 – Prior to opposing Manifest Destiny, John Quincy Adams firmly believed in a concept known as “Continentalism.”
+- Louisiana Purchase of 1803 – Before opposing Manifest Destiny, John Quincy Adams firmly believed in a concept known as “Continentalism.”
 This was the idea that the entire North American continent not only needed America to expand, but all of the continent’s inhabitants wanted America to expand.
 To further his goal, Adams helped Thomas Jefferson to negotiate the Louisiana Purchase of 1803, which pushed the country even further westward.

 - The Treaty of 1818 – One of Adams’ last acts as a believer in Manifest Destiny was the Treaty of 1818 with Britain and Ireland.
 The Treaty of 1818 established the border between Canada and the United States, and it pushed the United States’ territory all the way out to the Pacific Ocean.
 The state of Oregon was originally a territory that was co-owned by Britain and the United States.

 - The Texas Revolution – In 1835, settlers who had been living on the Mexican-owned territories of Texas declared that they wanted independence from Mexico so that Texas could become an American state.
-The Republic of Texas was establish in 1836 and recognized as an American territory by the United States government.
+The Republic of Texas was established in 1836 and recognized as an American territory by the United States government.
 But it took the Mexican-American War of 1846 to finally make Texas an American state.

-- Homestead Act of 1862 – With the Homestead Act of 1862, the American government gave settlers land in the western territories.
+- Homestead Act of 1862 – With the Homestead Act of 1862, the American government gave settlers free land in the western territories.
 The only compensation the government wanted was that the land was to be developed and turned into viable settlements.
-Nearly 600,000 settlers took the government up on its offer and the New West was open for business.
+Nearly 600,000 settlers took the government up on its offer, and the New West was open for business.

 When the United States annexed Hawaii in 1898, President William McKinley called the process “Manifest Destiny.”
 While the American settlers were benefiting from the westward expansion, Native Americans had their worlds altered forever.
 Part of Manifest Destiny was that all of the inhabitants of the territories the United States occupied had to “act like Americans.”
 This meant that the American government expected the Native Americans to start taking on more European customs.
 When most Native Americans refused, the government took swift and often violent action.

-Manifest Destiny is often referred to when American troops are sent overseas to fight in the defense of democracy.
+Manifest Destiny is often referred to when American troops are sent overseas to fight in defense of democracy.
 Many historians point to Manifest Destiny as the rationale used by the American government in introducing democracy to Japan after World War II.
 The conflicts in Vietnam, Korea, and some of the Middle Eastern conflicts of the 21st Century all seem to have some measure of Manifest Destiny involved in their planning.
 It is a concept that created the westward push in the continental United States, and it seems to still influence the newest policies of the American government.

 - Manifest Destiny from USHistory.org